Santosh-Konappanavar/Math-Magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- deployment need to add.
+- ADD more fuctionality and components.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>